 This condition could eventually be fatal.
 Here’s why.

 We’ve been hearing for some time that Millennials are going to overtake Baby Boomers, Silents and the Greatest Generation when it comes to nonprofit giving.
 And with that comes big changes in the technology that donors will demand.

 We know that hasn’t happened, yet.
 The three oldest generations still represent nearly 79 percent of all donations.
 Millennials make up just 5.4 percent.

 But don’t get too comfortable.
-It appears some older donors want the choice to give online, too.
+We know older donors want the choice to give online, too.

-Online giving grew 7.9 percent from 2015 to 2016.
-Small- to medium-sized nonprofits saw the largest growth.
-Online giving now represents a record 7.2 percent of all fundraising revenue, excluding grants.
+Online giving grew 1.2 percent from 2017 to 2018.
+Medium-sized organizations grew the most at 3.7 percent, followed by a 0.7 percent increase for small nonprofits.
+Online giving now represents a 8.5 percent of all fundraising revenue, excluding grants.

 Are you doing all you can to engage and convert these donors?
 You would know for sure with web analytics.
 Here’s how.